 TENS refers to "Transcutaneous Electrical Nerve Stimulation."
 This is a medical device that sends small electrical impulses through the skin to stimulate nearby nerves.
 These impulses create a mild tingling feeling.
 When the nerves are stimulated, fewer pain signals are able to reach the brain.
-This reduces the pain you are likely to feel.
+This reduces pain.

 For many people, TENS treatments are done for about 30 minutes, 3 to 4 times a day.
 There are many types of portable TENS units.
 One option is the TENS-7000TM.
 It uses a 9-volt battery.
-You may be able to borrow or rent a TENS unit from the hospital after your surgery.
-But it would be better if you can practice using your own TENS unit in the days before surgery.
 Some TENS units can be purchased for as little as about \$25.
 An example of a TENS unit is shown here.

-- · Do not use TENS if you are pregnant. - · Do not use TENS if you have an electrical device in your body, such as a pace maker, an automatic implantable cardioverter defibrillation (AICD), the presence of telemetry, or other electronic monitoring systems.
-If you have any other electrical implants, pumps, or stimulators, consult your care team before using TENS as it may be contraindicated for your device. - · Do not put electrode pads over your chest, ribcage or breast bone, open wounds, infections or surgical hardware. - · If you have cancer, TENS may be used if placed distant to the site of cancer, however, it is important to seek guidance from your Oncologist in this situation as well as prior to using TENS for palliative cancer care.
+- Do not use TENS if you are pregnant. - Do not use TENS if you have an electrical device in your body, such as a pace maker, an automatic implantable cardioverter defibrillation (AICD), the presence of telemetry, or other electronic monitoring systems.
+If you have any other electrical implants, pumps, or stimulators, consult your care team before using TENS as it may be contraindicated for your device. - Do not put electrode pads over your chest, ribcage or breast bone, open wounds, infections or surgical hardware. - If you have cancer, TENS may be used if placed distant to the site of cancer, however, it is important to seek guidance from your Oncologist in this situation as well as prior to using TENS for palliative cancer care.